Discover Career Opportunities

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-Wherever possible, publish content on LinkedIn, Facebook, or on a professional website that demonstrates a deep interest in the education field.
-When you show concern about your profession, educational institutions may show interest in you.
+Wherever possible, publish content on LinkedIn, Facebook, or a professional website demonstrating a deep interest in education.
+Educational institutions may show interest in you when you are concerned about your profession.
 Where there’s a professional qualification that will advance your knowledge in the subject matter(s) you teach, take the opportunity to complete it and add it to your resume.
 After all, educational institutions want educated, motivated teachers who, in turn, want the best for their students.

 LinkedIn In 30 Minutes (2nd Edition): How to create a rock-solid LinkedIn profile